AllenNeuralDynamics/harp.device.white-rabbit/README.md

-An RP2040-based 16-output Harp Clock Synchronizer.
+An RP2040-based 16-output [Harp](https://github.com/harp-tech/protocol)-compliant Clock Synchronizer.

 This device can serve as a drop-in replacement for the [Harp-Tech Clock Synchronizer](https://github.com/harp-tech/device.clocksynchronizer) with added capabilities.